vu42/advanced-algorithm-assignment/report/report.md

 ![Trajectory and covered cells](../outputs/fig03_full_run.png)

-Trajectory of the robot over the unified scenario, drawn as a polyline over the map.
+Trajectory of the robot over the scenario, drawn as a polyline over the map.
 The red dot marks the start location (consistent with the unified run start), and the dense vertical sweep pattern illustrates boustrophedon style coverage.

 **Figure 4: Candidate Selection**